ppb1701/nixos-config/docs/SERVICES.md

 Syncthing provides continuous file synchronization across multiple devices.
 It works on Windows, macOS, Linux, Android, and more.

-**Already Included:** Syncthing is already configured in `modules/syncthing.nix` but requires device-specific configuration.
+**Already Included:** Syncthing is configured in `modules/services.nix` but requires device-specific configuration in `private/syncthing-secrets.nix`.

 #### Why Syncthing?